intgdi2021/gdi-for-stem-2022/README.md

-# gdi-for-stem-2022
+# 2022 GDi for women in STEM competition
-GDi for women in stem 2022.
 Data science task for demand forecasting.